 Floors including sub-floors

 Repair category 1

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+Sub floor access was via a hatch within the dining room however at the time of inspection no access to this area was possible and therefore no comment can be made on its condition or otherwise.

 Internal joinery and kitchen fittings

 Repair category 2

-Notes Kitchen fittings are of an age and style where upgrading should now be anticipated.
+Notes Older style kitchen fittings.
+Upgrading should be expected.